Jonathan2251/lbd/source/funccall.rst

 and the other arguments in stack frame.
 When ``llc -cpu0-s32-calls=true`` it passes all arguments in stack frame.

-Before taking care the arguemnts as above, it calls analyzeFormalArguments().
+Before taking care the arguments as above, it calls analyzeFormalArguments().
 In analyzeFormalArguments() it calls fixedArgFn() which return the function pointer of CC_Cpu0O32() or CC_Cpu0S32().
 ArgFlags.isByVal() will be true if it meets "struct pointer byval" keyword,